Locify-AI/locify-backend/README.md

   - `ANTHROPIC_API_KEY` (for Claude)
 - First request may take several minutes as it needs to discover locations and generate narrations
 - Subsequent requests for the same city will be much faster (cached)

+## Naming Note (locify → maptourai)

+We renamed the app from <strong>locify</strong> to <strong>maptourai</strong> to better represent our mission.
+Many file paths and identifiers still use “locify” for now, but in all documentation and the demo we refer to the product as “maptourai”.
+For judges and reviewers, please consider “locify” and “maptourai” interchangeable.

 ## License